flyteorg/flytectl/docs/source/gen/flytectl_delete_workflow-execution-config.rst

-Deletes workflow execution config for the given project and domain combination or additionally with workflow name.
+Delete workflow execution config for the given project and domain combination or additionally with workflow name.

 For project flytectldemo and development domain, it is:
 ::